signature-opensource/CK-Configuration/Tests/ConfigurationPlugins/StrategyPlugin/ExtensibleConfiguration/README.md

-# Extensible Configuration
+# Extensible Configuration: the Placeholder Pattern

+This pattern can be supported by a configuration family but is optional.
+It enables a configuration to define "extension points" at specific positions that can be "patched" with more dynamic configurations later.

+This pattern offers some strong guaranties:
+- The hosting configuration itself cannot be altered in any way by the subsequent configurations.
+- The placeholders are totally optionnal and are the only way to "extend" an existing configuration.
+- Placeholder replacements works on fully immutable objects, there are no concurrency issues by design.
+- Placeholder replacements can be constrained.
+For instance an extension may not be allowed to use any other plugin assemblies than the ones that have been defined in the context of the Placeholder, by the "host configuration".

+The `ImmutableConfigurationSection` on which any configuration object relies is deeply immutable.
+The configuration objects are also immutable.

+It's obviously not the `ImmutableConfigurationSection` that can be changed.
+The idea is to allow the immutable configuration objects (built upon the `ImmutableConfigurationSection`) to give birth to modified version of themselves based on the replacement of existing Placeholder (this is the classical pattern with immutable structures).

 ## Implementation
-To support placeholders and configuration extension, a family must:
+To support placeholders and configuration extension, a family:
-- Support the "empty configured object" pattern, either by implementing the [null object pattern](https://en.wikipedia.org/wiki/Null_object_pattern) or by simply allows created configured objects to be null.
+- Must support the "empty configured object" pattern, either by implementing the [null object pattern](https://en.wikipedia.org/wiki/Null_object_pattern) or by simply allows created configured objects to be null.

-  In this Strategy family, a null `IStrategy` is the empty configured object.
+  In this [ExtensibleStrategyConfiguration](ExtensibleStrategyConfiguration.cs) family, a null `IStrategy` is the "empty configured object".

 - The root family type must expose a mutator.
 The `ExtensibleStrategyConfiguration` defines:
 ```csharp